yuweisunn/homogeneous-learning-tensorflow/README.md

 ### Dependencies
 You will need [Python 3](https://www.python.org/downloads/) and [Tensorflow 2](https://www.tensorflow.org/install/), to run the systems.

+Upgrade pip to the latest version, use:

+    sudo python3 -m pip install --upgrade pip

 Set up other modules and libraries dependencies, use:

     sudo pip3 install -r requirements.txt